TurtleWolf/flf1010/README.md

-1. editbarrel/ dates prefill
++ editbarrel/ dates prefill
-2. component grouping by directory
++ component grouping by directory
-3. login component
++ login component
-4. hide creditentials
++ hide creditentials
-5. sure you want to delete
++ sure you want to delete
-6. serve static, see below or just change build pack?
++ serve static, see below or just change build pack?
+7. codeship pipeline

 The build folder is ready to be deployed.
 You may serve it with a static server: